Hardcoreprawn/architecture/input/posts/principles/Interoperability.md

 ## Implications

-We want to use an open, standardised well-trodden path of tehcnology.
+We want to use an open, standardised well-trodden path of technology.
 Most of the problems we solve can use existing technologies and we need to be able to work with new vendors and with unknown new systems, services and software.
 Open standards help us do that.

 * Sometimes, people might want to do something different.
 But if we do that, it might make it harder to use or integrate.
 So, you have to have a really good reason.
 * To make sure that everyone/everything is following the same rules and playing together nicely, we need to have a way of checking that everyone is doing what they’re supposed to be doing.
 We also need to make sure that we keep checking the rules every once in a while to make sure that they still work and are fair for everyone.